npm package discovery and stats viewer.

 thaana-keyboard-lite ✨

-A tiny (~40 lines, ~1 KB minified, zero dependencies) Thaana keyboard library for the web.
+A tiny (~80 lines, ~1 KB minified, zero dependencies) Thaana keyboard library for the modern web.

 Why another Thaana keyboard?

 There are several existing Thaana keyboard libraries for JavaScript.
-All of them were written in a different era of the web and carry baggage that makes them awkward to use in modern projects.
+All of them were written in a different era of the web and carry baggage that makes them awkward to use in modern projects, so I wanted to make something that was easier to work with modern stacks and frontend frameworks.

 thaana-keyboard (aharen) — No dependencies, TypeScript source.
 Uses a two-phase approach (beforeinput to capture + input to replace) with manual string splicing to swap characters.
 This breaks the browser's native undo/redo stack and requires careful cursor tracking.
 No ES module support, no cleanup API.